The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Introduction

-By complementing existing achievements in the literature, our paper investigates the interactions of Italian RECs with the national wholesale DA market.
-In terms of business model archetype, Italian RECs can be classified as a 'community collective generation'.\footnote{In this type of REC, generation facilities must be connected to the same voltage substation and all members should live in its proximity, while individual members (households/SMEs/public entities/non-profit organisations) maintain their own retailers that take care of their residual demand.
+In terms of business model archetype, Italian RECs can be classified as a ``community collective generation''.\footnote{In this type of REC, generation facilities must be connected to the same voltage substation and all members should live in its proximity, while individual members (households/SMEs/public entities/non-profit organizations) maintain their own retailers that take care of their residual demand.
 This type of REC is the one that is mostly adopted in Italy.} This type of REC includes prosumers, consumers, and producers (i.e., the collective generation facility).
 During periods of excess of generation, RECs supply energy to the grid, thereby increasing renewable dispatch on the supply-side of the wholesale market.
-At the same time, these RECs aim for higher self-consumption, especially when the selling price is lower than the retail price, thereby decreasing the aggregated load on the demand-side of the market. \\ For the scope of this paper, we state our research question as follows:
+At the same time, these RECs aim for higher self-consumption, especially when the selling price is lower than the retail price, thereby decreasing the aggregated load on the demand-side of the market.